Stanlazy/STM32-USB-CDC/README.md

 ﻿## SW-STM32-USB-CDC
-Reinventing the Wheel, why not should be slightly better than the USB CDC provided by stm32cubemx in terms of speed and code size, didn't bother to actually get some data.
+Reinventing the Wheel, because why not

+should be slightly better than the USB CDC provided by stm32cubemx in terms of speed and code size, didn't bother to actually get some data.

 ## How to use